nagydani/seedling/seed/TUTORIAL.md

 Hello, world!
 ```

-The word `greet` is encosed in curly braces, because it
+The word `greet` is enclosed in curly braces, because it
 makes it a computation.
 In fact, there is an alternative
 way to refer to computations corresponding to single
 words, the tick mark `'`.
 Try this: